hwardak/ShiftLog/README.md

 # ShiftLog
 Current version in field testing.
-New versiosn currently in development.
+New version currently in development.

 Keeps track of shift details replacing the need for filling shift forms.
 Originally developed for gas stations and convienence stores, but ultimately can be used by any small business.